 Please consider supporting them in this venture by giving as generously as you can.

-Yesterday someone asked them whether they are intending to walk home again afterwards.
+Someone once asked them whether they are intending to walk home again afterwards.
 They didn’t seem to have an answer!